esteedqueen/estherolatunde.com/content/posts/09-migrate-rails-app-from-heroku-to-aws-eb.md

 I'll also include how to manage multiple environments (staging and production) and how to handle environment specific changes on Elastic Beanstalk.

-For an application with a production environment that is actively used, it's advisable that you complete a full migration with a functioning staging environment first.
+For an application with a production environment that is actively used, I would advise that you complete a full migration with a functioning staging environment first.
 Test the newly migrated staging application for a few days.
 Ensure the database, services, background job, logs, etc. work as they should before replicating the setup for the production environment.

 This guide can also double as a how-to guide to deploy a new Rails app to AWS Elastic Beanstalk.
 You can just choose the parts that are relevant to you.
 So, let's begin!